iltuoconsulenteit/DocCropper/README.md

 - **Full** – Unlocks LAN access so DocCropper can run on an office server
 - *Demo Full* is a hidden license that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.
+  When this license is active the **Purchase** button turns into a PayPal donation link.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.